yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [Redex 核心概念筆記](https://note.pcwu.net/2017/03/04/redux-intro/), [Redux 入門](https://www.twblogs.net/a/5bb2a4c02b71770e645e017b), [Redux 基礎概念](https://www.bookstack.cn/read/reactjs101-zh-tw/Ch07-react-redux-introduction.md), [Redux](https://redux.js.org/api/store), [React Redux](https://react-redux.js.org/api/provider)
 <br/><br/>

-:white_check_mark: 12.2 What Are The Strengths And Weaknesses Of Redux?
+12.2 What Are The Strengths And Weaknesses Of Redux?

 > - **Strengths** : <br/>
 (1) Predictability of outcome – Since there is always one source of truth, i.e. the store, there is no confusion about how to sync the current state with actions and other parts of the application. <br/>